ChenShoshani/CheckersGame/README.md

 Click on the Start (▶️) button in Visual Studio, or Press F5 to run the game in Debug mode.

+2️⃣	 Option 2: Download as ZIP(No Git Required)
+Download the Project

+Go to the GitHub Repository
+Click the 🔽 Code button.
+Select Download ZIP and wait for the download to complete.

+Extract the Files

+Locate the downloaded .zip file
+Right-click the file and choose Extract All.
+Open the sln file in Visual Studio.

+Run the Game

+Click the Start (▶️) button in Visual Studio.
 🚀 You're now ready to play Checkers!